ibm-cloud-docs/vpc/par-about.md

    IPs in different public address ranges aren't guaranteed to be contiguous.
    {: note}

 * You can limit a public address range to specific resources within the VPC by configuring network ACLs, security groups, or a combination of both.
+* When a public address range is bound to a zone in a VPC, traffic originating from any virtual server or bare metal server in that zone in the VPC, and using a source IP from the public address range, can communicate with the public and private destinations.
+To control this behavior, you can:

+   * [Configure security groups](/docs/vpc?topic=vpc-configuring-the-security-group&interface=ui) to limit which resources can send or receive traffic with IP addresses from the public address range.
+   * [Configure network ACLs](/docs/vpc?topic=vpc-acl-create-ui&interface=ui) to allow or deny traffic at the subnet level.
+   * [Configure VPC egress routes](/docs/vpc?topic=vpc-create-vpc-route&interface=ui) to explicitly direct outbound traffic and avoid unintended paths.

+   When setting up these network traffic controls, keep in mind that some users might lack the necessary IAM permissions to secure resources properly.
 * You can reserve a public address range with the following prefix sizes.
 For more information, review public address range [quotas and service limits](/docs/vpc?topic=vpc-quotas&interface=ui#par-quotas).
    * `/28` = 16 addresses
    * `/29`  = 8 addresses